Ruud's Commodore Site Home Email

 What is it

-I have several projects using an harddisk: To be able to make use of an harddisk, you need a filesystem and the appropriate software to handle it.
+I have several projects using a hard disk drive: To be able to make use of a hard disk drive, you need a file system and the appropriate software to handle it.
 Commodore's original FS is only able to handle up to 16 MB.
-This is not enough for nowadays harddisks then can go up to 500 GB !!!
-SO I developed a FS that can handle disks up to 2 TB.
+This is not enough for nowadays hard disk drives that can go up to 500 GB and more !!!
+So I developed a FS that can handle disks up to 2 TB.

-This is the first real proposal for a filesystem and some proposals for handling it.
-The goal is to stay independent of the way how the HD is connected to the system and the what kind of system it is.
+This is a proposal for a file system and some proposals for handling it.
+The goal is to stay independent of the way how the HD is connected to the system and what kind of system it is.

 Personal comment: I favour the system using a 1541-board.
 So it is possible that the idea is 'coloured' by this favouritism.